chapati/beam-wiki/Transaction-graph-obfuscation.md

 Given the fact that MW transactions are merged non-interactively - Nodes can automatically obfuscate the original transaction graph up to some degree.
 It may not necessarily replace, but complement transparently the obfuscation done by the users.

 This can easily be done in a modified Dandelion.
-Though originally developed to conceal the user identity, it can be adopted to obfuscate transaction graph during the stem phase, where the transactions get passed through several nodes, but before they are broadcast to the entire network.
+Though originally developed to conceal the user identity, it can be adopted to obfuscate transaction graph during the stem phase, where the transactions get passed through several nodes, but before they are broadcasted to the entire network.

 ### Non-interactive merge